Prenilpotent pairs in the E10 root system: Proof

 \begin{lemma} The roots of the $E_{10}$ root system are exactly the norm~$2$ vectors of $\Lambda$. \end{lemma}

-\begin{proof} The simple roots have norm~$2$ because every generalized Cartan matrix has $2$'s along its diagonal.
+\begin{proof} The simple roots have norm~$2$ because the generalized Cartan matrix has $2$'s along its diagonal.
 The other roots are their $W\!$-images and therefore have norm~$2$ also.
-Now suppose a lattice vector $r$ has norm~$2$.
-The reflection in $r$, namely $R:x\mapsto x-(x\cdot r)r$, preserves $\Lambda$ because $x\cdot r\in\Z$ for all lattice vectors $x$.
+Now suppose a lattice vector $r$ has norm~$2$; we must show it is a root.
+The reflection in $r$, namely $R:x\mapsto x-(x\cdot r)r$, preserves $\Lambda$ because $x\cdot r\in\Z$ for all lattice vectors~$x$.
 Also, $\Lambda$ has signature $(9,1)$, so the negative-norm vectors in $\Lambda\tensor\R$ fall into two components.
 Since $r^2>0$, $R$ preserves each component.
 Vinberg \cite{Vinberg} showed that $W$ is the full group of lattice isometries that preserve each component, so $R\in W$.
 Since every reflection in $W$ is conjugate to a simple reflection, $r$ is $W\!$-equivalent to a simple root.
 So $r$ is a root. \end{proof}

 \begin{lemma}[{\cite[Lemma~\XX{6}]{Allcock-Carbone}}] Two roots in the $E_{10}$ root system form a prenilpotent pair if and only if their inner product is${}\geq-1$. \end{lemma}